SAP-samples/btp-aws1-opensap/Week 2/Unit 2.3/README.md

     ![Alt text](./images/bptest-07.png)

-You can also log in to AWS console, navigate to the Amazon S3 bucket and verify that the pdf file with the name as business partner ID is created.
+You can also log in to the AWS console, navigate to the Amazon S3 bucket and verify that the pdf file with the name as business partner ID is created.

 </details>